 Elk Falls

-This 25-meter high waterfall is an easy 1.8 km walk from the parking area on a clearly marked, relatively flat and well-maintained trail.
-A set of steep stairs leads you to the suspension bridge and lower viewing platform, providing the best vantage points of this beautiful waterfall near Campbell River.
+This 25-meter-high waterfall is an easy 1.8 km walk from the parking area on a clearly marked, relatively flat, and well-maintained trail.
+A set of steep stairs leads to the suspension bridge and lower viewing platform, which provide the best vantage points of this beautiful waterfall near Campbell River.

 The Abyss